pjlintw/CL20/assignment2/README.md

 ## Reproducing the result

+1. python version and dependencies

 We uses python 3.7.
 Before execute file, please install the dependencies:
 `pip install -r requirements.txt`

+2. additional `models/ngram.py` for unknown word

+We use ngram model for replacing unknown word.
+Please use the script `ngram.py` in assignment 1 and under a `models` folder from the importing in `main.py` .

 ## Data